Comprehensive Guide to Hit and Run Accidents in Australia

 The term “hit and run” is colloquially used, but legally, it’s often referred to as “leaving the scene of an accident” or “fleeing the scene of an accident.”
 Penalties vary across Australian states and territories:

-State/TerritoryFinesLicense SuspensionJail Time
+State/TerritoryFinesLicence SuspensionJail Time

-New South WalesUp to $3,300Automatic 3-year disqualificationUp to 18 months for first offense, up to 2 years for subsequent offenses
+New South WalesUp to $3,300Automatic 3-year disqualificationUp to 18 months for the first offense, up to 2 years for subsequent offenses

 VictoriaUp to 20 penalty units (approx. $3,300)Typically 1 to 6 monthsUp to 2 years